So you want to learn Japanese? Here are a few tools and advice for learning Japanese efficiently — ようこそ！ youkoso!

-- Motivation -- Look for new ways to want to learn Japanese and enjoy it.
+- Motivation — Look for new ways to want to learn Japanese and enjoy it.

 - Remember your personal reasons for wanting to learn Japanese.
 It may be an anime you saw that made you think learning Japanese would be cool.
 It could be a Japanese person you met.
 It could be a desire to read a novel or a newspaper in Japanese.
-Make a list of these reasons and review them often.
+Be specific.
+Make a list of these reasons and remember them often.
 This will help you get through the dark plateaus when progress seems painfully slow.
 These are your motivations.

 Use your motivations (your personal reasons for learning Japanese) to guide you to your goal (visualizing your future self).